-Evaluate and follow up For many businesses, hybrid work is something new.
-New frameworks and conditions need to be followed up, evaluated and adjusted if needed.
+Evaluate and follow up Hybrid work is still relatively new for many businesses.
+Frameworks and conditions need to be followed up, evaluated, and adjusted if needed.
 Remember that one model doesn't suit everyone, but needs to be adapted to the activities and employees.
 Evaluate systematically and control the responsibility for different issues, so that it is clear who is responsible for what.